ricardoquesada/unijoysticle/DOCUMENTATION.md

 ## Installing the firmware

+* Make sure that the UniJoystiCle Wifi device is NOT plugged into the C64
+* Connect the UniJoystiCle Wifi device, by using a micro USB cable, to the computer
 * Install [PlatformIO](http://platformio.org)
 * Clone the [UniJoystiCle github repo]("https://github.com/ricardoquesada/unijoysticle)
-* Connect the ESP8266 module with the USB cable to the computer
 * And do `make && make upload`

 Example: